aldea-02/hangman/README.md

-Hangman App with category selector
+Hangman App with category selector and score counter (stored in Local Storage)
-Score is stored in Local Storage